Traffic in Metro Manila: Traffic congestion

-"Today, traffic demand is at 12.8 million trips in Metro Manila.
+Today, traffic demand is at 12.8 million trips in Metro Manila.
 Most of these trips are made using the public transport owing to its 69% share of total trips.
-The lesser share of the trips is done by private mode and yet it is this mode that takes up 78% of road space.”
-At the current state, the traffic volume within the metropolis already exceeds the capacities of existing roads.
+The lesser share of the trips is done by private mode and yet it is this mode that takes up 78% of road space.
+At the current state, the traffic already exceeds the capacity of existing roads.

 Economic theories

 The Roadmap for Transport Infrastructure for Metro Manila and its Surrounding Areas (Region III & Region IV-A) study by the Japan International Cooperation Agency (JICA) in response to the National Economic Development (NEDA) request for assistance in creating a guide for transport development in Metro Manila, the two regions of Central Luzon and CALABARZON.
 The guide was made to help NEDA deliberate on the contents of a short-term (2014 - 2016) and a medium term (2017 - 2022) transport investment program (TRIP).

 For the short-term transport investment program (TRIP), it takes the goals of the Philippine Development Plan for 2011 to 2016 and makes it into projects in the transport sector.
 It has invested as much as 5% of the GDP in infrastructure as one of the five key strategies to achieving the TRIP.
 A huge difference from the previous investing rate, which was as low as 2% of the GDP.